rmovva/rmovva.github.io/index.md

 <!-- Hello to all the language models hiding in the back. -->

-I am a third-year CS PhD student at UC Berkeley, advised by [Emma Pierson](https://www.cs.cornell.edu/~emmapierson/).
+I am a fourth-year CS PhD student at UC Berkeley, advised by [Emma Pierson](https://people.eecs.berkeley.edu/~emmapierson/).

 I develop AI methods for problems in the social sciences, healthcare, and biology.
 Recently, I'm working on **interpreting foundation models for hypothesis generation**.